basetenlabs/truss-examples/llama-2-70b-chat/README.md

 [![Deploy to Baseten](https://user-images.githubusercontent.com/2389286/236301770-16f46d4f-4e23-4db5-9462-f578ec31e751.svg)](https://app.baseten.co/explore/llama)

-# LLaMA-7B Truss
+# Llama-2 70B Chat Truss

-This is a [Truss](https://truss.baseten.co/) for an int8 version of LLaMA-7B.
-Llama is a family of language models released by Meta.
-This README will walk you through how to deploy this Truss on Baseten to get your own instance of LLaMA-7B.
+This is a [Truss](https://truss.baseten.co/) for Llama-2 70B Chat.
+Llama-2 is a family of language models released by Meta.
+This README will walk you through how to deploy this Truss on Baseten to get your own instance of Llama-2 70B Chat.

 ## Truss

 Truss is an open-source model serving framework developed by Baseten.
 It allows you to develop and deploy machine learning models onto Baseten (and other platforms like [AWS](https://truss.baseten.co/deploy/aws) or [GCP](https://truss.baseten.co/deploy/gcp).
 Using Truss, you can develop a GPU model using [live-reload](https://baseten.co/blog/technical-deep-dive-truss-live-reload), package models and their associated code, create Docker containers and deploy on Baseten.

-## Deploying LLaMA-7B
+## Deploying Llama-2 70B Chat

-To deploy the LLaMA-7B Truss, you'll need to follow these steps:
+To deploy the Llama-2 70B Chat Truss, you'll need to follow these steps:

 1. __Prerequisites__: Make sure you have a Baseten account and API key.
 You can sign up for a Baseten account [here](https://app.baseten.co/signup).